plattysoft/Beret/README.md

 - Add a companion app and allow to deploy code from the companion app (i.e. running on a tablet)
 - Add Rainbow HAT simulator to the mobile app to "test"
 - Support for Servos via the PWM output
+- All the API methods from the components as blocks
 - Support for selected I2C or SPI peripherals (i.e. LED Matrix)
 - Consider using Rhino instead of a WebView to execute the generated JavaScript